lta-rs/lta-rs/README.md

 Version 0.2 **[ Breaking Changes ]**
 - Changed all API to take in `&LTAClient` rather than using a global `LTAClient`

+Version 0.2.1
+- Update dependencies to latest version as of `21 July 2019`

 ### Todo (excluding bugs from issues)
 - [x] Proper date types using chrono library